nikhil-ghosh-berkeley/loraplus/README.md

 This repository contains the code for LoRA+, introduced in [LoRA+: Efficient Low Rank Adaptation of Large Models](https://arxiv.org/abs/2402.12354).

 ## Usage
 LoRA+ introduces one new required hyperparameter to your optimizer (and another optional hyperparameter).
+Setting this hyperparameter appropriately can improve finetuning performance, especially on more challenging downstream tasks.
 ### LoRA+ arguments
-* `loraplus_lr_ratio`: the ratio of learning rates $\eta_B / \eta_A$ where $\eta_A$ is the optimizer learning rate.
-Set this to a value greater than 1 for best performance.
-See the paper for more information.
+* `loraplus_lr_ratio`: the ratio of learning rates $\eta_B / \eta_A$ where $\eta_A$ is passed in as the optimizer learning rate (e.g., `learning_rate` or `lr`).
+See the note below for some advice on how to set this.
 * `loraplus_lr_embedding`: (optional) if LoRA modules are added to embedding layers your can specify an different learning rate for them.
 Default value `1e-6`.

+**NOTE**:
+`loraplus_lr_ratio` should be $\geq 1$, but the optimal choice of `loraplus_lr_ratio` is
+1. model and task dependent.
+2. needs to be set in tandem with the optimizer learning rate (i.e., $\eta_A$).

+As a rule of thumb, `loraplus_lr_ratio` should be larger when the task is more difficult and the model needs to update its features to learn well.
+In this case, it helps to make the learning rate $\eta_A$ slightly smaller (e.g., by a factor of 2) than typical vanilla LoRA learning rates.
+Please see the [paper](https://arxiv.org/abs/2402.12354) for examples.

-### With Huggingface Trainer
+### Code
+The code for using LoRA+ can be found in `loraplus.py`.

+**With Huggingface Trainer**

 To integrate LoRA+ into a finetuning project using huggingface `Trainer` is straightforward.
-Just replace the `Trainer` in your project with `LoraPlusTrainer` in `loraplus.py` and pass in the LoRA+ arguments above to its `TrainingArguments`.
+Just replace the `Trainer` in your project with `LoraPlusTrainer` and pass in the training arguments (including LoRA+ arguments) using `LoraPlusTrainingArguments`.
+See the `image_classification.ipynb` notebook for an example.

-### No Trainer
+**No Trainer**

-For training with LoRA+ without `Trainer` you can just use an optimizer created with the `create_loraplus_optimizer` function in `loraplus.py`.
+For training with LoRA+ without `Trainer` you can just use an optimizer created with the `create_loraplus_optimizer` function.
 This function wraps an optimizer class and sets the learning rates of your model parameters appropriately for the optimizer.

 ```python
 import torch